-In Year 7, students choose to study 2 of the Languages offered at the College.
+In Year 7, students choose to study 2 of the Languages offered at the College, one per semester.
 This choice should be based on interest and experience - some students may wish to experience an Asian and a European language; others might prefer to learn 2 European languages.